jorgecodelia/Fabrik/README.md

 This documentation outlines the endpoints available in the Fabrik REST API built with Spring Boot 3 and Java 17.

-## API Endpoints
-The following endpoints are available:

-> - GET /fabrik/api/v1/accounts: Retrieves all accounts.
-> - GET /fabrik/api/v1/{accountId}/balance: Retrieves a balance resource by its account ID.
-> - GET /fabrik/api/v1/{accountId}/transactions?fromAccountingDate=2020-01-01&toAccountingDate=2020-12-01: Retrieves a Transaccion by an account ID and a specific date.
-> - POST /fabrik/api/v1/{accountId}/transfer: Creates a new money transfer.

 ## Dependencies

 | Resource    | Documentation                           | Report                                         |